 Jose Ovalle · TX License #22114233

-Book a CallClear, honest answers to help you understand your insurance options — no jargon, no pressure.
+Get a QuoteClear, honest answers to help you understand your insurance options — no jargon, no pressure.

 Term life insurance covers you for a specific period — typically 10, 20, or 30 years.
 If you pass away during that term, your beneficiaries receive the death benefit.
 If the term expires and you're still living, the coverage ends (unless you renew or convert).
 It is the most affordable type of life insurance for a given amount of coverage.